markstock/wernerdunes/README.md

 Application of Werner's algorithm to modeling of wind-blown dunes

 ## Build and run
-With GCC and libpng installed on a Linux machine, this should be as simple as
+With GCC, Eigen3, and libpng installed on a Linux machine, this should be as simple as

 	make
 	./werner.bin -o out